ACP- Bylaws Revision 2020

 Section 3:††††††† Fiscal discrepancies will be reported immediately to the Executive Committee.

-Section 4:††††††† All Association accounts require two officer signatures.
+Section 4:††††††† All Association accounts shall have two signatories of record.

 Robertís Rules of Orders, newly revised, shall govern the conduct of business in all cases in which they are applicable and are not in conflict with these By-Laws.